jenkinsci/jenkinsfile-runner/DOCKER.md

 A special case worth mentioning is the joint use of Custom War Packager and [Dependabot](https://dependabot.com) to maintain your docker image up to date.
 Custom War Packager offers the capability to [generate the Jenkinsfile Runner docker image through a pom file](https://github.com/jenkinsci/custom-war-packager/tree/master/demo/artifact-manager-s3-pom).
 Setting the plugins as dependencies and configuring Dependabot to scan that pom.xml will keep the plugins for the image updated to their latest versions.
-This very one repository has Dependabot configured, so it could be used as reference.
-See [here](.dependabot)
+Both the [ci.jenkins.io-runner repository](https://github.com/jenkinsci/ci.jenkins.io-runner) and this very one repository has [Dependabot configured]](.dependabot), so they could be used as reference.